rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 The synthesis of the information from these two channels leads to comprehension of the presentation.
-For example, in a presentation about statistical analysis code the slides are likely to contain the precice code while the verbalized part of the talk might be more general or explanatory.
+For example, in a presentation about statistical analysis code the slides are likely to contain the precise code while the verbalized part of the talk might be more general or explanatory.
 For people with sensory disabilities, there are accessibility practices to provide the missing information.